 Network units would be actual offices staffed with the needed professionals and support staff.
 Such an office may be operated by a network participant, given the respective cluster or country actors approval.
 Stand-alone network units may, however, offer a higher degree of perceived neutrality in matters of coordination and collaboration.
 Funding for these network units is sourced from the respective network technical cluster and country actors.

 Network units are created from scratch where gaps in climate actors and actions are indicated.
 These matters are tasked to the Strategic Direction backbone.

 Key Proponents are an absolute requirement for any collaborative network to succeed.
 This includes the Global Climate Solutions Network.

-Awareness and advocacy alone cannot solve the problem.
+Awareness and advocacy alone cannot solve the climate crisis.
 Political support and urgency are required, but are not sufficient to solve the problem.
 The planet needs technical solutions, applied locally, on global scale.

-This is a call to key actors in the climate action community to take pro-active collaborative action in globally applying the technical solutions that can save our planet.
+This is a call to Key Actors in the climate action community to take collaborative action in globally applying currently existing and emerging technical solutions that can save our planet.

 It may take only one or two key proponents to get the ball rolling.

 Jan Willem Roeloffs